Kristyn-Nwaodu/Kristyn-Nwaodu/README.md

 - 👋 Hi, I’m @Kristyn-Nwaodu
 - 👀 I’m interested in digital marketing, machine design and manufacturing
 - 🌱 I’m currently learning SEO
-- 💞️ I’m looking to collaborate on freelance projects ion digital marketing
+- 💞️ I’m looking to collaborate on freelance projects on digital marketing
 - 📫 How to reach me : whatsapp me @ 07012146694

 <!---